tldr-pages/tldr/pages/common/mytop.md

 `mytop`

-- Connect with username and password:
+- Connect with a specified username and password:

 `mytop -u {{user}} -p {{password}}`